-- SAP (progress toward degree completion [credits completed vs. attempted]) ≥ 75%
+- Satisfactory Academic Progress (SAP) [credits completed vs. attempted] ≥ 75%

 - Most recent co-op grade = S (Satisfactory)

 Students are placed on academic probation if they have failed to return to good standing from warning.
-Students can be held on academic probation for one extra term instead of proceeding to academic review if the last term’s GPA is ≥ 2.0 or the academic progress toward degree completion is ≥ 75%.
+Students can be held on academic probation for one extra term instead of proceeding to academic review if the previous term’s GPA is ≥ 2.0 or the academic progress toward degree completion is ≥ 75%.
 Students on academic probation are required to develop and implement strategies for academic success with the assistance of a success coach.
-Appointments for success coaching can be scheduled through the Academic Success Center's website.
+Appointments for success coaching can be scheduled through the ASC website.
 NOTE: Students on probation cannot register for consecutive academic terms.

 Readmission following Academic Review